aderaaij/totallystatical/readme.md

 * `gulp-changed`

 ### styles
 Compile `/sass` folder to css, autoprefix and add sourcemaps for debugging.
-In the corresponding config file it's possible to define bower packages with `includePaths` to easily define them with `@imports` in your .scss file.
+In the corresponding config file it's possible to define node modules with `includePaths` to easily define them with `@imports` in your .scss file.
 By default, the following paths are added"

-* `./bower_components/normalize-scss/`
+* `./node_modules/normalize-scss/sass/`
-* `./bower_components/susy/sass/`
+* `./node_modules/susy/sass/`
-* `./bower_components/compass-breakpoint/stylesheets/`
+* `./node_modules/breakpoint-sass/stylesheets/`

 Images should be added with the following path: `../../assets/img/test.jpg` due to some unfixed misconfiguration with the rev'ing (see Bugs and Todo's)